LENS Therapy gives the brain the tools to move past traumatic events – without having to talk about them, explore them, or relive them

 How Can We Help You?

-Sheri Rowney and her team are certified LENS practitioners.
-We are excited to expand our offices to Nashville TN with the same dedication to professional service that we have always had.
+Sheri Rowney and her team are certified LENS practitioners in the Nashville office.
+Continuous collaboration with our Colorado offices allows for further education and consultation between LENS providers and allows the same dedication to professional service that we have always had.

 Call 615-331-8762 or click below to ask a question or schedule your free consultation.